The Correspondence of Zachary Taylor and Millard Fillmore Project

-In 2020 the Center for Congressional and Presidential Studies launched the Correspondence of Zachary Taylor and Millard Fillmore.
+The Center for Congressional and Presidential Studies, in 2020, launched the Correspondence of Zachary Taylor and Millard Fillmore.
 This project aims to locate and publish letters of the two men from 1844 to 1853, before and during their presidencies.
 It is led by two CCPS fellows: Editor and Research Professor of Government Michael David Cohen and Associate Editor Amy Larrabee Cotz.
-The edition they produce will enable scholars, teachers, students, and the public to learn about American life and the presidency before the Civil War from the words of the leaders and their diverse correspondents.
+The edition they produce will enable scholars, teachers, students, and the public to learn about American life and the presidency before the Civil War from the words of these leaders and their diverse correspondents.

 In the 1840s, Taylor commanded troops in Texas and Mexico while the United States annexed one and fought a war against the other.
-Fillmore helped shape the Whig party, the New York government, and the University of Buffalo.
-As presidents (1849–53), both worked to incorporate into the country new western lands won from Mexico and to find a compromise between supporters and opponents of African Americans’ enslavement.
-Taylor was the first president with no prior political experience; Fillmore was the last who was neither a Democrat nor a Republican.
+Fillmore helped shape the Whig Party, the New York government, and the University of Buffalo.
+As presidents (1849–53), both worked to incorporate into the country new western lands won from Mexico and to find a compromise between supporters and critics of African Americans’ enslavement.
+Taylor was the first president with no prior political experience; Fillmore, who took office upon Taylor’s death, was the last who was neither a Democrat nor a Republican.

-The letters illuminate their political and prior careers, the social challenges of the day, and the many topics important to their diverse correspondents.
+The letters illuminate their political and other careers, the social challenges of the day, and the many topics important to their correspondents.
 Yet those letters largely are confined to archives and written in obscure handwriting.
-The editors, assisted by students in the School of Public Affairs and at St. Olaf College, are transcribing and annotating the most important of them—identifying people, events, and other topics—to render them easily accessible.
+The editors, assisted by students in the School of Public Affairs and elsewhere, are transcribing and annotating the most important of them—identifying people, events, and other topics—to render them easily accessible.
 They will be published in three print volumes by the University of Tennessee Press and digitally by the Rotunda imprint of the University of Virginia Press.

-In January 2022, the Taylor-Fillmore project published a teaching guide on the US annexation of Texas.
+In 2022 the Taylor-Fillmore project published a teaching guide on the US annexation of Texas.
 The guide features four previously unpublished Fillmore letters, introductions, and discussion and writing questions.
-Educators can use it to teach eleventh or twelfth grade students in US history to analyze primary sources.
+Educators can use it to teach eleventh and twelfth grade students in US history to analyze primary sources.
 Anyone, of course, can now learn from the letters themselves.

-Recently, three sponsors awarded CCPS grants to support the project’s work in 2022–23.
-The NHPRC announced a new Publishing Historical Records grant of $77,750; for more information, see the NHPRC’s press release and detailed listing of grant recipients.
-The Summerlee Foundation announced a $15,000 grant as part of its Texas History Program, and The Gladys Krieble Delmas Foundation announced a $10,000 grant as part of its Humanities Program.
+Two sponsors recently awarded CCPS grants to support the project’s work in 2023–24.
+The NHPRC announced a new Publishing Historical Records in Collaborative Digital Editions grant of $115,500; for more information, see the NHPRC’s press release and detailed listing of grant recipients.
+The Delmas Foundation announced a $10,000 grant as part of its Humanities Program.